 Metering must be installed in a location to only record energy from generation certified by the PUCT to receive RECs.

-Only generators certified by the commission as a renewable generator are eligible to earn RECs.
+Only MWh produced by generators certified by the commission as a renewable generator are eligible to earn RECs.
+This may include generation from a certified renewable generator used to charge the ESS portion of a DC-Coupled Resource with sufficient metering in place per requirement (e) above.

 Data Requirements from QSEs